 Increasing Your Earnings to Defeat Debt

 Whether you have a budget shortfall or simply want to tackle your debt as fast as possible, increasing your income is always a smart move.
-Begin by examining all of your household items and decide if there is anything you could sell.
-The average American household has 300,000 items in it, so really scour your house for unused things that could be sold for some quick cash that you can put towards your debt.
+Begin by examining all of your household items and decide if there is anything you could sell or donate for a tax deduction.

 After that, consider if you can enhance your earnings.
 Is getting a raise at your current job a possibility?
 Could you take on a second job?
 What about some freelance gigs?
 If increasing your income from work is possible, explore it.